 For faculty, adjuncts, and graduate students "new" to Blackboard as instructors or teaching assistants, the Educational Technology Center strongly recommends completing the "Getting Started with Blackboard Instructor" workshop, webinar, or self-guided tutorial.
 These workshops and tutorials introduce instructors and teaching assistants to the primary features and functions of Blackboard, design and navigation best practices, pedagogical uses of Blackboard in teaching, and course management strategies to help prepare instructors for effective use of Blackboard in their teaching.

-As of May 1, 2012, faculty are no longer are required to complete an Instructor Certification before requesting a Blackboard course site.
-However, faculty and adjuncts should check with their Department to see if their School or Department does ask that they complete a "Getting Started with Blackboard Instructor Workshop / Webinar or Self-Guided Tutorial."
+Faculty are not required to complete Instructor Certification before requesting a Blackboard course site.
+However, faculty and adjuncts should check with their their School or Department to determine whether or not they require completion of the "Getting Started with Blackboard Instructor Workshop / Webinar or Self-Guided Tutorial."

-Graduate Students "new" to Blackboard in the role of Teaching Assistant, Grader, and /or Course Builder and who will be required to assist their faculty in course building and grading need to contact the Faculty member to determine if they should attend training.
+Graduate Students new to Blackboard in the role of Teaching Assistant, Grader, and/or Course Builder should contact the Faculty member to determine if they should attend training.

 Academic Integrity in Course Sites

 - Instructors should place on the course syllabus a statement referencing the University's Academic Integrity Policy and Code of Student Conduct (see pg.
-22).
-The syllabus should be uploaded to the course site's "Course Information" or "Syllabus" menu area.
+30).
+The syllabus should be uploaded to the course site's "Syllabus" content area.

-- Instructors should create a link to their school's Academic Integrity policy and procedures in the course site's "Course Information" or "Syllabus" menu area.
+- Instructors should create a link to their school's Academic Integrity policy and procedures.
 These policies and procedures should be discussed in class, on a discussion board, and/or through a webinar with students to ensure that students understand the policy, procedures, and their rights and responsibilities regarding Academic Integrity in their school.

 - It is recommended that instructors create a "honor code/academic integrity" quiz question that asks students to acknowledge their awareness of the University's Academic Integrity policy and Student Conduct Code for the work they submit in the course.

-Instructors can also include this Academic Integrity and Student Conduct Code quiz statement before any assignment or in each week's assignment folder and make it so students must submit a YES answer BEFORE the contents of that folder will open.
+Instructors may also include this Academic Integrity and Student Conduct Code quiz statement before any assignment or in each week's assignment folder, and set it so students must submit a YES answer (that they agree to stated policies) BEFORE the contents of that folder will open.